mozilla/CCADB-Tools/kinto_integrity/README.md

 curl -X PATCH http://example.org/update_firefox_nightly
 ```
 Updating Firefox Nightly also triggers a refresh of `cert_storage`

-This method *_must_* be PATCH - all other HTTP methods will return a 404.
+> NOTE: This endpoint only supports the PATCH HTTP method.
+Any other method will return a 404.

 ### Force Updating cert_storage
 `cert_storage` is freshed each time Firefox Nightly is updated.
 However, if you believe that `cert_storage` warrants an immediate refresh, then you may do so.